-2.6.12 The basement carparks in the Proposed Development would satisfy the requirements, including design, maintenance and operation of the ventilation systems, as stipulated in the ProPECC PN 2/96 - Control of Air Pollution in Car Park.
+2.6.13 The basement carparks in the Proposed Development would satisfy the requirements, including design, maintenance and operation of the ventilation systems, as stipulated in the ProPECC PN 2/96 - Control of Air Pollution in Car Park.
+There will be a total 76 of car parking spaces in the basement carpark.
+All parking spaces are designated for private vehicles only, with no allocation for heavy vehicles in the proposed car park.
 The exhaust (if any) of the proposed car park shall be located as far as possible from nearby air sensitive uses to avoid causing any potential air pollutant nuisance.